danielfrg/wiki.danielfrg.com/src/content/docs/homelab/4-configuration-management.md

 Installed using helm.

-### Cloudflare tunnels: Expose services to the outside
+### Exposing services to the outside

-Since I manage my domains in Cloudflare I use its tunnels service and a secondary external domain to expose some services in case I need to acess them from outside my network.
-For example I can go do `https://services.example.com` to access NocoDB.
+I use Cloudflare to manage my domains and use other of it's services:

+- Tunnels to expose my self-hosted services domain.
+  For example I can go do `https://nocodb.example.com` to access NocoDB
+- I use Cloudflare Zero Trust to manage who can access my services (family and friends).
+  This way only valid traffic hits the server and it's totally secure

 This also runs inside a kubernetes container using the `cloudflare/cloudflared` image and some config files.

+Notes:

+- I have a secondary domain for my private stuff just to separete concerns
+- It's pretty crazy I don't pay for any of this, I will be happy to do it but the free tiers are so good I don't have to

-## Managing the machines
+## Managing the servers

-I use [Ansible](https://www.ansible.com/) to install Kubernetes and other software in the machines.
+I use [Ansible](https://www.ansible.com) to install Kubernetes and other software in the machines.

 - I keep its use to a minimal and try to keep everything else in Kubernetes + Terraform
 - Roles used: